jumpinjackie/forge-e33-mod/design/ARCHETYPES.md

 A combo deck that chains many Lumina and Token generation spells to quickly assemble the 33 permanents needed to win the game with The Greatest Expedition In History

-## Lands
+## Room Control

-A control deck with emphasis on land/mana ramp
+A control deck with emphasis on land/mana ramp and using Manor Rooms for utility.

 ## Expeditioners